xaiki/zif/doc/protocol.md

 to the client.
 The ``Message`` will have a ``Header`` of ``ProtoCookie`` and the ``Content`` field will be the bytes.

-The client should then use it's private key to sign the bytes, and send a ``Message`` with a ``Header`` of ``ProtoSig`` and ``Content`` of the signature.
+The client should then use its private key to sign the bytes, and send a ``Message`` with a ``Header`` of ``ProtoSig`` and ``Content`` of the signature.

 The server recieves this signature, and will verify it.
 If it is correct, then